contagon/handbook/handbook/11-young-women.md

 ### 11.3.1 Bishopric

-The bishop’s foremost responsibility is to care for the young women and young men in his ward.
+The bishop’s foremost responsibility is to care for the [rising generation] in his ward.
 He and his counselors learn their names and understand their home circumstances.
 They meet with each young woman at least twice a year (see [31.3.1]).

 The bishop has responsibility for the ward Young Women organization.
 He meets regularly with the Young Women president.
 He reports on Young Women matters in bishopric meetings.